Friday, January 30, 2026

 The 12th-grader, who came back to the wrestling team this year after competing as a freshman, recorded a pin over Wesley Stinson of Madison in the third-place match in 2:22.

 Teammate Ori Mor (167) took fourth place in his weight class, reaching the third-place bout through the consolation bracket.
-The junior recorded a fall of Kilian Strachota of SDHS, his foe in their dual meet match only three days ago, in 4:03.
+The junior recorded a fall of Kilian Strachota of SDHS, his foe in their dual meet match only three days before, in 4:03.
+(He pinned him Wednesday, too.)
 Mor succumbed to a pin in the final.

 Saturday, January 24, 2026